neutrobox/zenLogBOT/README.md

     ```bash
     pyinstaller --name "zenLogBOT" --onefile --windowed --icon="favicon.ico" --add-data="data;data" main.py
     ```
     *   `--onedir`: Alternatively, you can use `--onedir` instead of `--onefile`.
 This will create a folder in `dist` instead of a single file, which is less likely to be flagged as a false positive by antivirus software.
-If you use `--onedir`, you must distribute the entire generated folder found inside `dist`.
 4.  **Result:** The executable (`zenLogBOT.exe`) or folder (`dist/zenLogBOT`) will be located in the `dist` folder.

-## Project Structure

-See `PLAN.md` for the detailed project structure.